Is a Correction Looming Ahead for Fluor Corporation (FLR)

-Fluor Corporation (NYSE:FLR) went up by 4.64% from its latest closing price compared to the recent 1-year high of $22.14.
-The company’s stock price has collected -1.91% of loss in the last five trading sessions.
+Fluor Corporation (NYSE:FLR) went down by -1.50% from its latest closing price compared to the recent 1-year high of $20.90.
+The company’s stock price has collected -3.28% of loss in the last five trading sessions.
+Press Release reported 4 hours ago that Fluor Corporation to Hold 2019 10K Earnings Conference Call

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.